ibm-cloud-docs/mqcloud/mqoc_jms_tls.md

     1. This will bring up a toolbar.
 Click on 'Download public certificate' to download the public key of the certificate.
       ![Image of download certificate](./images/mqoc_tls_qmdowncert.png)

+Additional step for M1 Macs with ARM Processors:

+This information is relevant from version 9.3.1 onwards where there was a change in how to connect to a Queue Manager with TLS.

+For background the MQ MacOS toolkit makes use of native MQ client libraries delivered as universal binaries to support both x86 and Arm64.
+Whilst the toolkit itself consists of universal binaries it has a downstream dependency for encryption.
+For x86 the toolkit uses GSKit, for Arm64 it uses OpenSSL and this requires a .pem formatted truststore for TLS.

+This means that is there is currently an additional requirement to export the following environment variable:

+1. `export MQSSLKEYR=<path_to_your_pem_file>/qmgrcert.pem`

 ### Step 6: Create a trust store and import the queue manager's public key

 The following command creates a key database our application can use as a trust store.
 Navigate to the same folder as the JMS application and execute this command: